oracle/odpi/doc/src/private_structs/dpiVar.rst

 .. member:: dpiReferenceBuffer \*dpiVar.references

-    Specifies an array of reference buffers of type :ref:`dpiReferenceBuffer`.
+    Specifies an array of reference buffers of type :ref:`dpiReferenceBuffer<dpiReferenceBuffer>`.
+The size of this array
-    The size of this array corresponds to the value in the member :member:`dpiVar.maxArraySize`.
-These buffers are stored when the type of data represented by the variable is of type DPI_ORACLE_TYPE_OBJECT, DPI_ORACLE_TYPE_STMT or DPI_ORACLE_TYPE_CLOB, DPI_ORACLE_TYPE_BLOB,
+    corresponds to the value in the member :member:`dpiVar.maxArraySize`.
+These buffers are stored when the type of data represented by the variable is of type DPI_ORACLE_TYPE_OBJECT, DPI_ORACLE_TYPE_STMT or DPI_ORACLE_TYPE_CLOB,
-    DPI_ORACLE_TYPE_NCLOB or DPI_ORACLE_TYPE_BFILE.
-In all other cases this value is NULL.
+    DPI_ORACLE_TYPE_BLOB, DPI_ORACLE_TYPE_NCLOB or DPI_ORACLE_TYPE_BFILE.
+In
+    all other cases this value is NULL.

 .. member:: dpiDynamicBytes \*dpiVar.dynamicBytes

-    Specifies an array of :ref:`dpiDynamicBytes` structures.
+    Specifies an array of :ref:`dpiDynamicBytes<dpiDynamicBytes>` structures.
     The size of this array corresponds to the value in the member :member:`dpiVar.maxArraySize`.
 This array is allocated when long strings or long raw byte strings (lengths of more than 32K) are being used to transfer data to and from the Oracle database.
 In all other cases this value is NULL.

 .. member:: char \*dpiVar.tempBuffer